ConsumerLab.com: Government and legal interactions

-In January 2005 the Council for Responsible Nutrition (CRN), a "trade association representing dietary supplement and functional food manufacturers and ingredient suppliers," registered a complaint with the Federal Trade Commission against ConsumerLab.com.
+In January 2005, the Council for Responsible Nutrition (CRN), a "trade association representing dietary supplement and functional food manufacturers and ingredient suppliers," registered a complaint with the Federal Trade Commission against ConsumerLab.com.
 It alleged the "entire business model" of ConsumerLab.com "represents an egregious form of consumer fraud and deception."
 CRN requested the FTC to require ConsumerLab.com to disclose all test results, identify the labs that perform its tests, and change its company name to avoid implying that it does its own testing.
 On 15 March 2005, the FTC stated: "staff is not recommending agency action at this time," and no subsequent action has occurred.

 On 9 March 2006, Dr. Tod Cooperman spoke at a House of Representatives Committee on Government Reform hearing on the Regulation of Dietary Supplements.
 In his statement, he said the most common problem identified from their tests were "lack of ingredient in a supplement or a very poor quality ingredient in a supplement" (i.e., potency) and "contamination with lead and other heavy metals and pesticides" (i.e., adulteration).
+On 26 May 2010, Dr. Cooperman reported similar problems in a panel statement to a "Dietary Supplements: What Seniors Need To Know" hearing at the U.S. Senate Special Committee on Aging.

 ConsumerLab.com filed suit against CRN alleging CRN's publication of its complaint letter to FTC was defamation, infliction of intentional harm, and six other causes.
 In May 2006, the New York Supreme Court dismissed this suit for failure to state a claim for all but the defamation allegation.
 The dispute was eventually settled and dismissed.

-On 26 May 2010, Dr. Tod Cooperman issued a panel statement on "Dietary Supplements: What Seniors Need To Know" hearing at the U.S. Senate Special Committee on Aging.
-In his statement, he said "The most common problem is a lack of ingredient or substandard ingredient.
-Our most recent tests of herbal supplements show that 46 percent contained less than their expected amounts of key compounds. [...]
-The next most common problem is contamination with lead and other heavy metals."

 On 1 June 2017, Dr. Mark Anderson spoke at the National Institutes of Health Office of Dietary Supplements Research Practicum.

 Dietary supplement testing

-ConsumerLab.com seeks to verify the accuracy of manufacturers claims of supplement contents.
+ConsumerLab.com seeks to verify the accuracy of manufacturers' claims of supplement contents.
 ConsumerLab.com tries to communicate the testing methods, quality criteria/standards, and results in common, layman's terms.
 Consumer Labs is not a laboratory, but contracts studies to outside independent laboratories.